CBD Influencer marketing. It’s all the buzz, but is it worth all the hype?

 What can you do to avoid BSOs when it comes to influencer marketing?

 The good news is there are many things you can do to prevent yourself from falling victim to BSOs.

 According to Christine, the best place to start with an influencer marketing program is by asking yourself these questions:

 1) What are you trying to achieve?

 Is it for broader awareness of your CBD brand?
 Is it for a product launch?

 The first step to success is knowing what your objectives are and why you want to use influencer marketing.

-2) Who is your target audience?
+2) Who is the target audience for your CBD brand?

 Christine emphasized how important it is for us to know our target audience.
 Having a clear idea about your target audience makes it easier to identify which influencers work well for your goals.